automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 At the moment, this is only an basic implementation.
 If you are familiar with electron app development, then feel free to contribute here.

-To build MacOS, Windows or Linux apps, make sure "electron-packager" is available:

-    npm install electron-packager -g

-On a Linux development machine, you will also need "wine" to build the Windows app.
+On a Linux development machine, you will also need `wine` to build the Windows app.
 To build the apps, run:

     cd electron
+    npm install
-    ./build-packages.sh # Windows, Mac and Linux
-    ./build-mac.sh      # Mac only
+    npm run build # Windows, Mac and Linux ./build-mac.sh # MacOS only (may require global install of `electron-packager` from `npm`)

 This will create apps for Mac, Windows and Linux.